Happy New Year!

 4. Playing Big: Find your voice, your mission, your message by Tara Mohr: If you’ve got some big dreams, goals or desires getting cooked up for the coming year, I strongly encourage you to take a look at Tara Mohr’s book on Playing Big and how to support yourself when those nagging voices of self-doubt, fear and impossibility start to creep in.
 Her voice is full of wisdom and practical tools for how to start taking authentic action whether it is in the personal or professional domain of your life and most importantly how to befriend yourself in the process of courageous acts.
 An absolute game-changer!

-Now, I’d love to hear from you in the comments below: What are you most excited about for 2016 AND what are some of your current personal gems that are supporting you right now, other women in our community would love to hear about your treasures, so let us know!
+Now, I’d love to hear from you, what are you most excited about for 2016 AND what are some of your current personal gems that are supporting you right now, other women in our community would love to hear about your treasures, so let us know!

 Wishing you a brilliant start to this new year!